kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

 - reported state returning on/off is configurable in SyncerConfig. (default is on)

 ### Resource Upsyncing
-- Edge syncer does upsyncing resources at Edge cluster to the corresponding mailbox workspace periodically.
+- KubeStellar-Syncer does upsyncing resources at Edge cluster to the corresponding mailbox workspace periodically.
 - SyncerConfig specifies which objects should be upsynced from Edge cluster.
   - object selector: group, version, kind, name, namespace (for namespaced objects), label, annotation (, and more such as ownership reference?)
 - Upsyncing CRD is out of scope for now.
 This means when upsyncing a CR, corresponding APIBinding (not CRD) is available on the mailbox workspace.
 This limitation might be revisited later.